swiftlang/swift-org-website/sswg/index.md

 ## Meeting Time

-The SSWG meets biweekly on Thursday at 9:30AM PT (USA Pacific).
-The meetings take place in the weeks with the [even week numbers](http://www.whatweekisit.org).
+The SSWG meets biweekly on Wednesday at 2:00PM PT (USA Pacific).
+The meetings take place in the weeks with the [odd week numbers](http://www.whatweekisit.org).